ttopper/CPSC128/docs/M04_Repetition/10-repeating-a-program-without-restarting-it.md

 to be the letter `y`.
 We then test the value of `again` to see if it is either `y` or `Y`.
 Obviously this test succeeds the first time because we have just initialized the value of `again` in the line above.
-But, at the bottom of the `while` loop we have a raw_input statement where we read in a response from the user to a query about whether they would like to repeat the program.
-Once they enter their value control goes back up to the `while` statement where their input is tested.
+But, at the bottom of the `while` loop we have an `input` statement where we read in a response from the user to a query about whether they would like to repeat the program.
+Once they enter their value, control goes back up to the `while` statement where their input is tested.
 If they entered a `y` or a `Y` the body of the loop is repeated, but if they entered anything else the body is skipped, the message `Bye now.` is